Locality Sensitive Hashing: An Short Intro Based on Minhash

-LSH is a technique used to find similar documents in a large corpus.
-Here we use “documents” in a broad sense to represent any data that can be represented as a set, such as a shopping basket containing a set of grocery items.
+Here we use “objects” in a broad sense to represent any data (e.g., sets, arrays, documents, etc.).
+One example is a text document represented by a bag of words, another example is a shopping basket containing a set of grocery items.

 There are different LSH functions associated with different distance measures.
 LSH functions are used to group similar items into the same buckets.
 Before we can do that, we first need to define “similar” in terms of the distance measure under consideration.
 That’s why LSH functions are always associated with a distance measure.

 Loosely speaking, for a given distance measure, we choose a LSH function such that similar items are more likely to group together after hashing.